suned/pfun/docs/source/programming_guide.md

 files = Files()
-e: Effect[Any, OSError, str] = files.read('doesnt_exist.txt')
+e: Effect[object, OSError, str] = files.read('doesnt_exist.txt')
 e(None)  # raises OSError
 ```
-Don't worry about the api of `files` for now, simply notice that when `e` has the type `Effect[Any, OSError, str]`, it means that when you execute `e` it can produce a `str` or fail with `OSError`.
+Don't worry about the api of `files` for now, simply notice that when `e` has the type `Effect[object, OSError, str]`, it means that when you execute `e` it can produce a `str` or fail with `OSError`.
 Having the the error type explicitly modelled in the type signature of `e` allows type safe error handling as we'll see later.

 #### The Environment Type
 Finally, let's look at `R` in `Effect[R, E, A]`: the _environment type_. `R` is the argument that your effect function requires to produce its result.
 It allows you to parameterize the side-effect that your `Effect` implements which improves re-useability and testability.
 For example, imagine that you want to use `Effect` to model the side-effect of reading from a database.
 The function that reads from the database requires a connection string as an argument to connect.
 If `Effect` did not take a parameter you would have to pass around the connection string as a parameter through function calls, all the way down to where the connection string was needed.